 Some Pugs are tall and skinny, especially, if they are not a full-breed Pug.

 For everything you need to know about your Pugs weight concerns, just keep reading.
+This article explains how much a Pug dog should weigh.

 How to Tell if Your Pug Is Underweight